matt3501/my-app/README.md

 # Getting Started with Create React App

+This tutorial is based on the hello world from [reactjs.org](https://reactjs.org/tutorial/tutorial.html)

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It was then bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts